Avnerus/ma_thesis/thesis.md

 ![Board connection diagram.
 Three valve board connect to an intermediate board that connects to the controller breakout board.](images/board-connection-diagram.jpg){#fig:board-connection-diagram width=100%}

-The connection between a valve and its control voltage goes through three boards: 1) The valve board.
-2) The intermediate board.
-3) The controller breakout board.
+The connection between a valve and its control voltage goes through three boards: (1) The valve board, (2) The intermediate board and (3) The controller breakout board.
 There are several advantages for this separation of concerns: Firstly, having a modular approach allows us to theoretically add as many actuators as needed without changing most of the design.
-Currently, every intermediate board can host three valve boards and the main controller board hosts three intermediate board, i.e the controller board supports up to nine valve boards.
-If in the future we would like to support nine more, only the controller board needs to accommodate to the increased amount; the valve boards naturally remain the same and the intermediates have no logic other than forwarding the valve boards to the main controller.
-Secondly, having intermediate boards allows to easily distribute the physical space between the valve boards without having an overly sized controller board.
+Currently, every intermediate board can host up to three valve boards, and the main controller board hosts three intermediate board, i.e., the controller board supports up to nine valve boards.
+If in the future we would like to support nine more, only the controller board needs to accommodate to the increased amount; the valve boards naturally remain the same, and the intermediates have no logic other than forwarding the valve boards to the main controller.
+Secondly, having intermediate boards allows us to easily distribute the physical space between the valve boards without having an overly sized controller board.
 Insofar as air tubes are going into each valve board, they require some space around them to accommodate the tubes.
 In this design, the intermediate connects to the controller breakout board by a ribbon cable, while the valve boards ease into the intermediate board using an edge connector mechanism.

 ## Method

 ### Pneumatic components
-[@tbl:pneumatic-components] describes the pneumatic components used on the system, their connection type, quantity and function.
+[@tbl:pneumatic-components] describes the pneumatic components used on the system, their connection type, quantity, and function.
 Every table entry is associated with an image on [@fig:pneumatic-components].

 +------+--------------------------------------+----------------+---------------+---------------------------------------+
 | No.  | Component                            | Quantity       | Connection    | Function                              |